Levels of AGI for Operationalizing Progress on the Path to AGI

 It is impossible to enumerate the full set of tasks achievable by a sufficiently general intelligence.
 As such, an AGI benchmark should be a \textit{living} benchmark.
 Such a benchmark should therefore include a framework for generating and agreeing upon new tasks.

-Determining that something is \textit{not} an AGI at a given level simply requires identifying several\footnote{We hesitate to specify the precise number or percentage of tasks that a system must pass at a given level of performance in order to be declared a General AI at that Level (e.g., a rule such as "a system must pass at least 90\% of an AGI benchmark at a given performance level to get that rating").
-While we think this will be a very high percentage, it will probably not be 100\%, since it seems clear that broad but imperfect generality is impactful (individual humans also lack consistent performance across all possible tasks, but remain generally intelligent).
-Determining what portion of benchmarking tasks at a given level demonstrate generality remains an open research question.} tasks that people can typically do but the system cannot adequately perform.
-Systems that pass the majority of the envisioned AGI benchmark at a particular performance level ("Emerging," "Competent," etc.), including new tasks added by the testers, can be assumed to have the associated level of generality for practical purposes (i.e., though in theory there could still be a test the AGI would fail, at some point unprobed failures are so specialized or atypical as to be practically irrelevant).
+Determining that something is \textit{not} an AGI at a given level simply requires identifying tasks that people can typically do but the system cannot adequately perform.
+Systems that pass the majority of the envisioned AGI benchmark at a particular performance level (``Emerging," ``Competent," etc.), including new tasks added by the testers, can be assumed to have the associated level of generality for practical purposes (i.e., though in theory there could still be a test the AGI would fail, at some point unprobed failures are so specialized or atypical as to be practically irrelevant).
+We hesitate to specify the number or percentage of tasks that a system must pass at a given level of performance in order to be declared a General AI at that Level (e.g., a rule such as ``a system must pass at least 90\% of an AGI benchmark at a given performance level to get that rating").
+While we think this will be a very high percentage, it will probably not be 100\%, since it seems clear that broad but imperfect generality is impactful (individual humans also lack consistent performance across all possible tasks, but are generally intelligent).
+Determining what portion of benchmarking tasks at a given level demonstrate generality remains an open research question.

-Developing an AGI benchmark will be a challenging and iterative process.
-It is nonetheless a valuable north-star goal for the AI research community.
-Measurement of complex concepts may be imperfect, but the act of measurement helps us crisply define our goals and provides an indicator of progress.